nojronatron/nojronatron.github.io/continuing-education/generics-java-strongtypelangs.md

 ## Java Tutorials Notes

+Baeldung states that Generics were added to Java in JDK 5.0.
+This explains why I wasn't already aware of them from college where I was introduced to Java at v.1.5, but the curriculum wasn't updated yet.

 ### Basics

 'Generics add stability to your code by making more of your bugs detectable at compile time.' *[The Java Tutorials]*